 PROFILE: JACK LOVELOCK

 Lovelock’s focus for 1933 was a big Mile race in the USA against Bill Bonthron.
 His ability to prepare effectively for a big race was evident for the first time.
-After a warm-up race in which he almost equaled his PB with 4:12.6, Lovelock ran a perfect race in tracking Bonthron until 150 to go and then blasting past his rival to a new WR of 4:07.6.
-Since Lovelock had peaked for this one race, the rest of his season was rather an anti-climax.
-But he did run a Mile in 4:13.6 and also ran well just behind Italian Olympic champ Beccali with a 3:49.8 1,500.
+After a warm-up race in which he almost equaled his PB with 4:12.6, Lovelock ran a perfect race in tracking Bonthron until 150 to go and then blasting past his rival to a new world record of 4:07.6.
+Lovelock had peaked for this one race, but he managed to peak again two months later in September.
+The race he focused on was the 1,500 in the International Student Games in Turin.
+Although he ran very well and came very close to the metric equivalent of his Mile world record (3:49.8), he lost to the Italian Olympic champ Beccali.
+Eight days later in Paris, he showed he could run more than one fast race when peaking, winning another 1,500 in 3:52.8.

 |Lovelock's compact and efficient style.|

 There was a slow start in 1934 for two reasons.
 First he had a knee operation; second, he was completing his Oxford studies.
-After placing only third in the Southern Championships (4:15.2), he won the AAAs in a slow 4:26.6.
-Then he beat the new WR holder Bonthron in 4:15.4.
-After these build-up races, he peaked perfectly for the Empire Games, winning in 4:12.8.
-His season ended early in August with a few low-key European races so that he could start work as a junior doctor at St. Mary’s Hospital in London.
+He placed only third in the Southern Championships (4:15.2) but won the AAAs in a slow 4:26.6.
+Then in a match against Princeton and Cornell, he beat the new world-record-holder Bonthron in 4:15.4.
+Following these build-up races, he peaked perfectly for the Empire Games Mile.
+After an erratic start to the race (59.5, 2:06), Jerry Cornes took over and led through three laps in 3:12.5.
+Cornes was still in front on the last bend, but coming into the straight Lovelock powered ahead and won by six yards from Wooderson in 4:12.8.
+His season ended early in August with a few low-key European races prior to starting work as a junior doctor at St. Mary’s Hospital in London.

 As a hard-working doctor, Lovelock had to adapt to a very different life with little spare time for running.
 He started his 1935 racing year in May, during which his Mile times came down from 4:36 to 4:13.
 He was peaking for the Mile of the Century in Princeton, where he was up against Bonthron (now holder of the WR for 1,500) and Glenn Cunningham (now holder of the Mile WR, which Lovelock had previously held).
 Again he showed that he could produce his best time of the year when it counted.
-There was a huge press build-up for this race.
-Despite his nervous disposition, Lovelock showed he could deal with the pressure.
+The huge press build-up for this race must have affected Lovelock, but he showed he could deal with the pressure.

 |Olympic 1,500 final in Berlin:Lovelock breasts the tape.|